delavina/payload-ecom-temp/README.md

 This template is right for you if you are looking for an ecommerce project or shop with Payload using Euros as the default currency.

-### Planed Changes:
+### Changes:

+### done:
 - [x] Changed package manager to bun
-- [ ] Change root layout to avoid hydration errors
+- [x] Change root layout to avoid hydration errors
-  - Remove the <head> element - Next.js takes care of it
+  - ✅ Removed the <head> element - Next.js takes care of it
-  - Move <InitTheme /> to <body> - prevents hydration errors
+  - ✅ Moved <InitTheme /> to <body> - prevents hydration errors
-  - Move favicon links to metadata - correctly uses the Next.js Metadata API
+  - ✅ Moved favicon links to metadata - correctly uses the Next.js Metadata API
-  - Add the Icons property to metadata - structured and type-safe
+  - ✅ Added the Icons property to metadata - structured and type-safe
-- [ ] Change default currency to Euros
+- [x] Change default currency to Euros
+  - ✅ Displays all prices in EUR (€)
+  - ✅ Has proper TypeScript support for EUR fields
+  - ✅ Builds successfully without errors
+    (ensure all prices are set in EUR: therefore Enable EUR price in admin panel for each product/variant)

+### to do:
-- [ ] Add polar.sh as payment options
+- [ ] Add polar.sh as payment option
 - [ ] Add brevo as email provider
 - [ ] ...

 ### Development